apache/airflow/UPDATING.md

 This file documents any backwards-incompatible changes in Airflow and assists people when migrating to a new version.

+### Don't load example dags by default
+We change load_examples default value from True to False to avoid loading example dags by default.

 ## Airflow Master

 ### New Webserver UI with Role-Based Access Control